kubernetes/enhancements/keps/sig-api-machinery/9999-fine-grained-authz/README.md

 it knows the *object* that is being changed, but nothing about *which fields* are changing.

-We will introduce a new permission, "checkindvidualfields".
-This permission means that although the caller doesn't have generic update permissions, it may still change some fields.
+We will introduce a new permission, "granular".
+This permission means that although the caller doesn't have generic update permissions, it may still change some fields if it has the specific permissions required.

 API Server already maintains schema information for all resource types.
 This will be watched to also maintain field <-> permission mappings.